dmolinagarcia/moTradeBot/docs/index.md

 First, find your MOTRADE_ID.
 It's the 6 letter identifier at the end of the container name.
 Then, run the following from your Cloud Shell instance.

     curl -fsSL https://raw.githubusercontent.com/dmolinagarcia/moTradeBot/main/setup/cleanup.sh | bash -s -- <YOUR_MOTRADE_ID>

+<a name="changelog"></a>
+# Changelog
+## Unreleased
+- **Added Global TakeProfit**.
+Closes all operations and suspends bot for a given amount of time to prevent falling in big dips after steep price increases.